samjulien/blog/_posts/2018-08-15-typescript-3-tuple-ware-and-intro-the-unknown.markdown

 src/index.ts(8,17): error TS2322: Type 'string' is not assignable to type 'boolean'.
 ```

 Let's delete the incorrect example from our code and move forward with the understanding that, with tuples, the order of values is critical.
 Relying on order can make code difficult to read, maintain, and use.
 For that reason, it's a good idea to use tuples with data that is related to each other in a sequential manner.
-That way, accessing the elements in order is part of a predictable and expect pattern.
+That way, accessing the elements in order is part of a predictable and expected pattern.

 The coordinates of a point are examples of data that is sequential.
 A three-dimensional coordinate always comes in a three-number pattern: `(x, y, z)`.
-On a cartesian plane, the order of the points will always be sequential.
+On a Cartesian plane, the order of the points will always be sequential.
 We could represent this three-dimensional coordinate as the following tuple:

 ```typescript
 type Point3D = [number, number, number];
 ```

-Therefore, `Point3D[0]`, `Point3D[1]`, and `Point3D[2]` would be logically digestable and easier to map than other disjointed data.
+Therefore, `Point3D[0]`, `Point3D[1]`, and `Point3D[2]` would be logically digestible and easier to map than other disjointed data.

 <p style="text-align: center;">
   <img src="https://cdn.auth0.com/blog/typescript-3/coordinate-system.svg" alt="3D coordinate system">